hrwndr/ChatBot/README.md

 # ChatBot
-A ionic chat application using firebase.
+An ionic chat application using firebase.